 Parkinson’s disease is a common neurodegenerative disorder characterized by the loss of dopaminergic neurones in the nigro-striatal region of the brain.
 Loss of taste or smell can occur over a period of time in Parkinson’s disease but it may be so gradual as to remain undetected in many patients.
 Some studies have shown that impaired sensation of smell may occur in a PD patient even long before the development of motor symptoms.
 Disorders of taste (gustatory) and smell (olfactory) may occur normally with advancing years but suffering from a neurodegenerative disorder such as Parkinson’s disease seems to increase the chances of such disorders.
 However, it must be kept in mind that not all people with the loss of smell or taste develop Parkinson’s and also not every patient with Parkinson’s presents with the loss of [… Read More]

+Parkinson’s disease is a chronic neurodegenerative disorder occurring in the elderly patients characterized by the loss of dopaminergic neurons in the part of brain called as nigrostriatum.
+Dopamine is predominantly involved in the muscular control and coordination of the body.
 Due to the progressive loss of muscle control – both voluntary and involuntary – many other symptoms can develop in a patient suffering from Parkinson’s disease besides the typical symptoms of tremor and rigidity.
 Dysphagia is one such symptom.
 Dysphagia or difficulty in swallowing is a common problem in people with Parkinson’s disease which can have far-reaching consequences.
-Dysphagia can lead to shorter survival time in a patient with Parkinson’s disease, not only because the affected muscles of the throat may make swallowing difficult – hence less food intake and increased chances of under-nutrition of the patient – but also because it increases the possibility of aspiration pneumonia.
+It affects about 40% to 90% patients of the Parkinson’s disease.
+Swallowing difficulties can occur at any stage of Parkinson’s disease.
+Dysphagia can lead to shorter survival time in a patient with Parkinson’s disease, not only because [… Read More]